Taggin' MP3 v1.4.5 Help

 Another way of selecting files is by using the Add Directory feature (by click

-on File -> Add Directory or clicking on the Add Directory toolbar).
+on File -> Add Directory or clicking on the Add Directory toolbar icon).

 From this window, you can pick a directory which will be recursively scanned for